Setting Up LDAP

 To configure LDAP certificate-based authentication for the LDAP provider to sign, see Certificate Signing Requests.

-Samba Schema is deprecated in Samba 4.13.0.
-Set Samba Schema if LDAP authentication for SMB shares is required and the LDAP server is already configured with Samba attributes.
-If Samba Schema is set, select the type of schema from the Schema dropdown.
+Samba 4.13.0 deprecated Samba Schema.
+Select if SMB shares need LDAP authentication and the LDAP server is already configured with Samba attributes.
+If selected, specify the type of schema from the Schema dropdown list.